ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 Enable/Disable handlers
 ~~~~~~~~~~~~~~~~~~~~~~~
-Sometimes the customer might want to disable specific handlers such as a file handler in which log messages are written.
+Sometimes the user might want to disable specific handlers such as a
-If so, the existing handler must be properly closed and removed.
-Otherwise the file access might be denied later when you try to write new log content.
+file handler where log messages are written.
+If so, the existing
+handler must be properly closed and removed.
+Otherwise the file access
+might be denied later when you try to write new log content.

+Here's one approach to closing log handlers.

 .. code:: python